A Rather Weak 'Attempt' To Defend

 made by the Crown glass process.
 A lump of molten glass was rolled, blown,

-expanded, flattened and finally spun into a disc before being cut into panes.
 The sheets were thicker towards the edge of the disc and were usually installed

 with the heavier side at the bottom.
 Other techniques of forming glass panes